GMOD/jbrowse-components/website/docs/developer_guides/pluggable_elements.md

 ---
 id: devguide_pluggable_elements
-title: Creating your own pluggable elements
+title: Examples of plugin functionality
 toplevel: true
 ---

-import Figure from './figure'
+import Figure from '../figure'

 This guide will walk you through the concepts necessary for creating your own of some of the most common pluggable element types, including **adapters**, **tracks**, and **renderers**.

 ## Simple additions to JBrowse using plugins